Safiyoow/alx-system_engineering-devops/0x00-shell_basics/README.md

 echo Task 1 whats in there ?
-script that changes the working directory to the user’s home directory Task 2 There is no place like home
+script that changes the working directory to the user’s home directory Task 2 There is no place like home current directory contents in a long format
+Task 3 The long format